ballot in 30 Seconds

 Easily Confused

-ballot vs Vote
+ballot vs vote

-ballot vs Poll
+ballot vs poll

-Both involve asking for opinions.
+Both involve asking people for their opinions or choices.

-ballot vs Elect
+ballot vs elect

-ballot vs Select
+ballot vs decide

 Sentence Patterns